 The Company attends to investors' queries / grievances in a timely manner and valid requests for share transfers and transmissions are processed within the regulatory time frame.
-KFin Technologies Private Limited ('KFin') is the Company's Registrar and Share Transfer Agent.
+KFin Technologies Private Limited (KFin) is the Company's Registrar and Share

+Transfer Agent.
 Share transfers, transmissions, issue of duplicate share certificate(s), etc., as well as requests for dematerialisation / rematerialisation are processed by KFin at periodical cycles.
-During the year, four investor complaints were received and the complaints were resolved / disposed off.
-No complaints were pending as at March 31, 2021.
-In order to expedite the redressal of complaints, investors are requested to register their complaints to the exclusive e-mail address: investorservices@cfhl.murugappa.com for monitoring follow up action taken.
+No investor complaint was received during the year.
+Two investor complaints pending at the beginning of the year, were resolved and closed during the year.
+In order to expedite the redressal of complaints, if any, investors are requested to register their complaints to the exclusive e-mail id: investorservices@cfhl.murugappa.com for monitoring follow up action taken.